4 Best Day Trips to San Diego from Los Angeles

 San Diego | ©Brian Roberts

-Los Angeles is the city of artists, San Francisco the city of bohemians and Sacramento the city of conquerors, but San Diego is the city of all of them at the same time.
-Located on the Pacific coast, it represents the Californian spirit with its opulence and worships it with its large parks, art galleries and numerous museums.
+Los Angeles is the city of artists, San Francisco is the city of bohemians, and Sacramento is the city of conquerors, but San Diego is all of these at once.
+Located on the Pacific coast, its opulence represents the Californian spirit and pays homage to it with its large parks, art galleries, and numerous museums.

 Visiting San Diego is one of the best things to see and do on your trip to Los Angeles.
-Separated by almost 200 kilometres, it's possible to explore it on day trips that include visits to other nearby cities such as Santa Barbara and La Jolla.
+Separated by almost 200 kilometres, it is possible to visit it on day trips that include visits to other nearby cities such as Santa Barbara and La Jolla.

-1. San Diego Day Tour from Los Angeles
+1. Day trip to San Diego from Los Angeles

 Coronado Island| ©Larry S